Danilo Martelli: Brescia

-He began his career with Marzotto Manerbio in Serie C. In the 1940–41 season, he moved to Brescia, where he played in Serie B for two seasons, and demonstrated an ability for scoring goals.
-In 1943, the Rondinelle won promotion to the top flight of Italian football, but this would be post-poned due to the Second World War.
-In the first post-war championship, Brescia won fourth place in the group of Northern Italy, but then lost a tie with A.C.
+Martelli began his career with Marzotto Manerbio in Serie C. In the 1940–41 season, he moved to Brescia, where he played in Serie B for two seasons, and demonstrated an ability to score goals.
+In 1943, the Rondinelle won promotion to the top flight of Italian football, but this would be postponed due to the Second World War.
+In the first post-war championship, Brescia won fourth place in the group of Northern Italy but then lost a tie with A.C.
 Milan for the final round.

 Torino

-Martelli came to the fore and was noticed by executives of Torino, whom signed him in 1946.
+Martelli came to the fore and was noticed by executives of Torino, who signed him in 1946.
 With 72 appearances and 10 goals, he contributed to the conquest of three Serie A titles of the Grande Torino in 1947, 1948 and 1949.
 Valentino Mazzola advised him always to be more "aggressive".

 As Torino required to sell a player to balance their finances, they thought of selling Martelli, a rising star that interested many teams.
-His friends however, organised a fundraiser to raise half the amount other teams would pay for him to remain at Torino.
+His friends, however, organised a fundraiser to raise half the amount other teams would pay for him to remain at Torino.

 Along with Valerio Bacigalupo and Mario Rigamonti, he was also part of the so-called Trio Nizza, three players of the Grande Torino who lived together in a small apartment in Via Nizza in Turin.

 Martelli was buried at the cemetery of his native region, Castellucchio.